Cos'è la produzione additiva con spray a freddo, e come può trasformare la tua produzione?

 6.4 Portable and In-Situ Systems

 Portable cold spray systems are getting smaller and more powerful.
-Companies like VRC Metal Systems offer handheld systems that can repair parts on-site (PER ESEMPIO., pipeline joints in remote locations) without heavy equipment.
+Companies like VRC Metal Systems offer handheld systems that can repair parts on-site (per esempio., pipeline joints in remote locations) without heavy equipment.

 7. Yigu Technology’s Perspective on Cold Spray Additive Manufacturing